 As a podcaster, imagine having the ability to change your listeners’ behavior with just your words.

-But in order to create that response, you must tell stories through your podcasts that capture your listeners’ attention, build tension, and then satisfy that tension.
-That’s a skill every podcaster should master.
+But in order to create that response, you must capture a listener’s attention, build tension, and then come to a satisfying conclusion.

 That’s why each podcast episode you produce should follow the three act podcast structure.